PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: STATEMENT OF INTENT

 The Puget Sound Socialist Rifle Association (henceforth The Chapter) promotes and advocates for the right of the poor and working class, people of color, trans and queer people, indigenous peoples, and non-men to self defense and community defense.
 The Chapter seeks to provide a positive, leftist space for the discussion of firearms and other means of self and community defense.
-The Chapter additionally seeks to provide members with the ability to learn other valuable skills, such as first aid, radio operation, disaster response, and community advocacy.
 The Chapter will conduct itself ethically and in compliance with all applicable local, state, and federal laws.
 The Chapter will not advocate for or participate in offensive violence or acts of riot.
 The Chapter will always strive to be a positive and ethical force in the community to promote socialistic change and inclusiveness.

 ## SECTION TWO: POINTS OF UNITY

-We are working class and poor people dedicated to educating our class in the safe use of firearms for personal and community self-defense as well as encouraging and enabling education of all manner of skills related to community defense such as disaster relief, medicine, and agriculture.
-We are a multi-tendency association of Social Democrats, Communists, and Anarchists, etc. united by class, for our class.
+We are working class and poor people dedicated to educating in the safe use of firearms for personal and community self-defense as well as encouraging and enabling education of all manner of skills related to community defense.
+We are a multi-tendency leftist association of Socialists, Communists, Anarchists, etc., united by class, for our class.
 We respect one another's political stances and differences, especially when we disagree.

 We are dedicated to Liberation and Freedom of ALL people and therefore oppose all forms of oppression and exploitation.